bwsw/sj-platform/SJDocs/source/Tutorial.rst

 2. T-streams streaming passes the data to and from the processing module;

-3. output modules export aggregated data and pass them in streams to Elasticsearch.
+3. output modules export aggregated data and transfer them in streams to Elasticsearch.

 .. figure:: _static/StreamsInPlatform.png
    :scale: 80%

-Prior to creating a stream, the infrastructure needs to be created for the streaming layer.
+Prior to creating a stream, we need to create infrastructure for the streaming layer.
 The infrastructure for streams includes **providers** and **services**.
 This is a required presetting.

 The types of providers and services are determined by the type of streams.
 Find more about types of providers and services at the :ref:`Streaming_Infrastructure` section.

-Below the steps for creating streaming infrastructure such as providers, services, and streams, via REST API can be found.
+There are steps below to create streaming infrastructure using REST API: providers, services, and streams.

 Set Up Streaming Infrastructure
 """""""""""""""""""""""""""""""""""""""